kshyam/ayushmonk/_posts/2024-10-16-probiotic-and-prebiotic-foods-the-key-to-gut-health-and-wellness-in-india.md

 ---
-title: "2024-10-16-Probiotic and Prebiotic Foods: The Key to Gut Health and Wellness in India"
+title: "Probiotic and Prebiotic Foods: The Key to Gut Health and Wellness in India"
 description: Probiotics are live beneficial bacteria or yeasts that reside in our intestines and contribute to a healthy gut microbiome.
 image: /images/blog/probiotic-and-rebiotic-foods.jpg